-DNVB (Digital Native Vertically integrated Brands) have exploded in the last decade.
+DNVB (stands for 'Digital Native Vertically integrated Brands') have exploded in the last decade.
 You certainly know a lot of them, especially from their Instagram accounts where they usually are very active building their awareness, their (emotionally charged) storytelling, their differentiation, and recruiting new customers.

 Their specificity?
 They are digital of course, and more importantly born digital (often powered by platforms such as Shopify), but they are not tech companies: they're retailers.
 Mostly born in the 2010's, they have cut the intermediaries to sell DTC (direct to consumers) from their own platform or website.
 In addition to that, they are fully integrated brands, which means that they control everything, from production to supply chain and all the way down to the consumer's purchase and overall experience.
 That verticality makes them different from "traditional" e-commerce (eg. retail going e-retail/selling through a website to grow and expand beyond catchment area for example) : the fact that they were born digital and built vertically usually implies higher gross margins & contribution rates than traditional retailers gone e-retailers - but, as some founders explain*, that takes time, huge resources and scale to break even.